cBLUE-dev-team/cBLUE.github.io/sphinx/source/gui.rst

 	File, Save Settings, Saves specified directories to a Json file .., Exit, Closes cBLUE
+	Sensor Model, Riegl VQ-880-G, "Currently, this is only a dummy menu option.
+The senor model configuration for the Reigl VQ-880-G is hard-coded into cBLUE.
+Development plans include refactoring the code to read sensor model information from a separate file and extending support to other lidar systems, including Leica Chiroptera 4X."
 	Help, About, Displays the cBLUE splash screen (need to add versioning and copyright info)

 Data Directories